itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 * A link has two parts, the shown part, and the address to take you to.
 Who can explain which part goes where?

+### Sharing code

+Last time we used JSFiddle to experiment with code.
+JSBin is another similar site, and I like it a bit better, so we'll use that one.
+We will eventually come back to editing files in an editor, and learn how programmers share code in the real world, but for now, JSBin will make our lives easier.

+Please visit http://jsbin.com/scripted-cr1/4/quiet.
+You'll see a spreadsheet.
+Click "Edit" next to your name, and fill in the JSBin Link with the URL of the JSBin from your Do-Now.
+We'll continue working in the same JSBin today.

+### Using JSBin

+JSBin has some nice features.
+Firstly, it automatically shows your changes as you type.
+Secondly, it tells you whether you made a mistake and where.
+Try a few mistakes right now:

+1. Open a `<p>` tag, but close `</q>` tag.
+You'll see that the mismatched tag turns red.
+2. Try deleting the closing `</head>` tag.
+JSBin highlights `</html>` in red, because you haven't closed the inner tag, and closing the outer one.

 ### HTML nesting

 An important aspect of HTML is that it you can nest tags.
 E.g. it's normal to have nested tags like `html->body->p->a`, and it's common to have much deeper structures.
 When nesting multiple levels, you should format your code to make it easier to read.
 For that we use indentation, i.e. add spaces at the start of the lines.
-E.g.
+E.g. (demonstrate on screen: http://jsbin.com/EsIkiMA/1/edit):

     <html>
       <body>